lightscalar/pyro/README.md

 We'll talk about the details below, but that's basically it.
 To add your own application logic, you can override class methods on the `User` and `Article` classes to process data, call external libraries, or whatever you need.
-More on all that below.

 ## Requirements